Kelly's Bookshelf

 To Kill a Mockingbird Cover.jpg

-To kill a Mockingbird
+To Kill a Mockingbird by Harper Lee

 Station Eleven Cover.jpg

 When people ask for a good read that’s off the beaten path, I always start with Station Eleven.
 I’ve thought about scenes in Station Eleven at least once a week since first reading it around 2013.
 This novel is beautifully weird.
 It’s thoughtful and slow burning.
 It’s a little spooky but not scary.
 It holds life up to a microscope and studies it by putting humanity in an unthinkable life situation: the aftermath of a global pandemic.
+But it’s not really about that.
+It’s more about how we live life after we figure out how to survive.
+It’s about finding community and creating art.
+It’s about Shakespeare and Star Trek and music and theater and movies, too.